XML RSS

 This design leaves a 1 cm gap at the front of the lid between the lid and the frame.
 Just add a 1 cm strip of beading or similar wood to close the gap if you want.

-Disclaimer: this is just a simple home-build cold frame design which is not intended to be a professional piece of woodwork!
-If you need something more sophisticated, you may need to look elsewhere.
 Check that the dimensions mentioned are suitable for your needs before embarking upon using this design.
 For the very best and safest results choose non-toxic paints when you build this cold frame design.

 Greenfootsteps Home - for more easy green living ideas